ceciglia/myDelay/README.md

 ## DSP overview

 ### Fractional delay
-In order to obtain a chorus/flanger effect the delay through precise control of the delay time.
+In order to obtain a chorus/flanger/vibrato effect the delay operates through precise control of the delay time.
 The delay line uses a circular buffer (delay_memory) and two heads: the write head (write_index) that writes into the buffer and the read head (read_index) that reads the buffer data after x delay time ($x \cdot T_{s}$ samples).
 Because the time modulation forces the read index to _continuously_ (i.e. fractionally) move between integer indexes, interpolation must be used to calculate the true audio value.
-The interpolation employed ??? is all pass interpolation, that ensures no frequency distortion (flat magnitude response) and it is defined as follows:
+The interpolation employed is all-pass interpolation, that ensures no frequency distortion (flat magnitude response) and it is defined as follows:
 $$
-y[n] = a_{1}(x[n] – y[n-1]) + x[n-1]
+y[n] = alpha \cdot (x[n] – y[n-1]) + x[n-1]
 $$

 ### Modulation
 The LFO Engine (LFO_t) provides the modulation source.
-It supports two waveforms (sine and square) and is responsible for producing a continuous, low-frequency signal between $0.01$ and $20$ Hz.
-The LFO's phase (current_phase) is managed with a wrap-around logic (from $0$ to $1$), ensuring the modulation cycle is perfectly smooth and continuous.
+It supports two waveforms (sine and square) and is responsible for producing a continuous, low-frequency signal operating in the range of $0.01$ to $20$ Hz.
+The LFO's phase (current_phase) is managed with a wrap-around logic (from $0$ to $1$), preventing phase discontinuities.

 ### Parameter smoothing and control
 The project includes the implementation of parameter smoothing to prevent zipper noise (a rapid, audible stepping effect) when controls are adjusted.
 My delay addresses this by using a target-based structure for all critical parameters.
 Every parameter that can be changed by the user (e.g., base_dt, feedback, dw_ratio, LFO->frequency) has a corresponding **_target** field.
 The parameter value is gradually moved toward the target value over several samples.